-I wouldn’t normally expect much from a new group playing music heavily inspired by ’90s electronica, but this Nowegian duo do just that yet they’ve won me over.
+I wouldn’t normally expect much from a new group heavily inspired by ’90s electronica, but this Nowegian duo have won me over.
 While the music is a creative brew of lo-fi industrial klang and menacing trip-hop paranoia, I’m mostly here for singer Oda Egjar Starheim’s stunning vocals.
 A bevy of effects and heavy reverb make it almost impossible to discern what she’s saying, or even what language she uses (it could be English for I know) but her vocals are mostly a mechanism for delivering melodies and texture, not narrative.
 This approach creates a shoegaze-like air of mystery and confusion that at times reminds me of The Cocteau Twins.
-Soft As Snow (whose name comes from a My Bloody Valentine song-title) explores a variety of tempos and dynamics on Deep Wave, but they’re best on songs like the title track and “Sleep Slip”, where they slow things down to a crawl and give listeners a chance to marinate inside the hypnotic moods they’ve created.
+Soft As Snow (whose name comes from a My Bloody Valentine song-title) explore a variety of tempos and dynamics on Deep Wave, but they’re best on songs like the title track and “Sleep Slip”, where they slow things down to a crawl and give listeners a chance to marinate inside the hypnotic moods they’ve created.
 An unexpected joy.